Stock Quote

 C. Amusement Equipments business

-In the Amusement Equipments business, the Company will steadily release new models of smart pachislo machines, which are driving the pachislo market, centered on popular IPs.
+In the Amusement Equipments business, the Company will steadily release new smart pachislo models, which are expected to continue driving the pachislo market, leveraging its popular IPs.

-In the fiscal year ending March 31, 2026, the Company plans to sell 43 thousand units with the launch of 3 new models, including the release of Devil May Cry 5 Stylish Tribe in June.
+In the fiscal year ending March 31, 2027, the Company plans to sell 53 thousand units with the launch of 4 new models, including Biohazard RE:3 in May 2026.

 D. Other Businesses

-In addition, the Company will pursue strategies that maximize its Single Content Multiple Usage strategy on a global scale in order to expand penetration of the Company’s IPs globally via activities such as promoting movie and television adaptations of its content and cross-industry collaborations.
+In addition, the Company will pursue strategies that maximize its Single Content Multiple Usage strategy on a global scale in order to expand penetration of the Company’s IPs worldwide via activities such as promoting movie and television adaptations of its content and cross-industry collaborations.
+As part of this approach, in the Media business, the Company plans to release a live-action Street Fighter movie in October 2026.

 Through the above, the Company will continue its efforts to maximize corporate brand value while expanding the branding of its content.